Full-Stack Developer Roadmap

 Module 3

-Project: Convert the bookmark manager to TypeScript: define interfaces for Bookmark, Collection, and User, type every function, use discriminated unions for bookmark status (unread | read | archived), configure strict mode, and watch the compiler catch three bugs that vanilla JS missed.
+Project: Convert the bookmark manager to TypeScript: define interfaces for Bookmark, Collection, User; type every function; use discriminated unions for status (unread | read | archived); enable strict mode; watch the compiler catch three real bugs.

 Module 4

 React's core idea is simple: UI = f(state).
-Learn to decompose interfaces into components, manage state at the right level, and extract reusable hooks — the patterns that separate clean React code from spaghetti.
+Learn to decompose interfaces into components, manage state at the right level, and extract reusable hooks — the patterns that separate clean React from spaghetti.

 Module 5